-For over thirty years, Georgia Highlands College has been fortunate to be supported by two college foundations: the Floyd College Foundation (est. 1973) and the Cartersville/Bartow College Foundation (est. 1999).
-In support of the institution's regional expansion, the two foundations voted to merge in April 2004, ultimately resulting in the establishment of the Georgia Highlands College Foundation.
+For over thirty years, Floyd College has been fortunate to be supported by two college foundations: the Floyd College Foundation (est. 1973) and the Cartersville/Bartow College Foundation (est. 1999).
+In support of the institution's regional expansion, in April 2004 the two foundations voted to merge, resulting in the establishment of the Floyd/Bartow College Foundation (July 2004).

-The foundation is responsible for (1) determining the priorities that might be achieved through private funding and (2) providing the expertise to raise those funds.
-These priorities include scholarships, support for faculty and staff development and funding for student success.
-The foundation actively supports the development of the institution's comprehensive campaign strategy to include annual fund, major gifts and planned giving programs.
+The Floyd/Bartow College Foundation is responsible for (1) determining the priorities that might be achieved through private funding and (2) providing the expertise to raise those funds.
+These priorities may include scholarships, support for faculty and staff development or funding for college events.
+The Foundation actively supports the development of the institution's comprehensive campaign strategy to include Annual Fund, Major Gifts and Planned Giving programs.

-Foundation trustees are members of the communities served by the institution, devoting their time and energy to enlarge the scope and influence of the college, thus improving the quality of life for the institution's family and the communities it serves.
+Foundation trustees are members of the communities served by the institution, devoting their time and energy to enlarge the scope and influence of the College, thus improving the quality of life for the College family and the communities it serves.